-Serena perspective - In the Serena Explorer view, expand the ZMF Applications node.
+- Serena perspective In the Serena Explorer view, expand the ZMF Applications node.
 Below it, expand the desired node for Baseline libraries, Packages, or Promotion libraries.
 Navigate through the tree of libraries until you find the desired component(s) and select one or more of them to check out.
 Then right-click on the selection to bring up its contextual menu and choose the Checkout option.

-See Chapter 2, "Working with ZMF Components" on page 67 for more information.

-Java perspective - In the Package Explorer view, expand the desired project node and navigate through the folder tree until you find the desired component.
+See Working with ZMF Components for more information. - Java perspective In the Package Explorer view, expand the desired project node and navigate through the folder tree until you find the desired component.
 Right-click on the component to bring up the contextual menu, select the Team submenu, then choose ZMF Checkout.
 Alternatively, navigate to a component in a project you created by download from ZMF and open that component.
 The Checkout function will be invoked automatically.

-See Chapter 3, "Component-Level ZMF Functions" on page 107 for more information.)
+See Component-Level ZMF Functions for more information.